Free-Macrame-Patterns.com Logo

 Weave

-Step 3: Weave the end through the three segments of the loop, under - over - under.
+Step 3: Weave the right end through the three segments of the loop, under - over - under.

 Macrame Cord Divider